PlayerTheMaker/AnimationTool/README.md

 ***There is no way to delete objects through the editor, go to the testProject folder and remove the object from the objs array.***
 If you want to clear all objects just replace that section with ```objs = []```

 That *should* be about it, though it has many small bugs and quirks.
-Probably not what you want to use to make much of anything with, this is something I made for fun.
+Probably not what you want to use to make much of anything with, this is something I made for fun, and I am not a competent programmer or software designer.